 OxyContin and Alcohol

-The men and women who arrive here in Southern California to receive rehab treatment from us after becoming addicted to OxyContin might have only experimented with alcohol prior to their OxyContin addiction.
+The men and women who arrive here in Southern California to receive treatment at our rehab center from us after becoming addicted to OxyContin might have only experimented with alcohol prior to their OxyContin addiction.
 These adults may have used alcohol responsibly for most of their lives, but the combination of alcohol and OxyContin heightens the effect and is exponentially more dangerous than using either drug alone.
 This is one of the reasons that accidental prescription drug deaths are on the rise.

 Individualized Treatment Programs

 Our addiction treatment experts know the special challenges OxyContin users bring to our drug treatment center in Newport Beach, CA. The treatment program at our drug treatment center will be personalized to the needs of the OxyContin-addicted individual.
 We find that the user is often in denial of the addiction and the harm that it is causing themselves and their loved ones.
 We have also found that the OxyContin-addicted person will benefit from a medically assisted or drug detoxification process.

 Also, we have found that the 12 Step-based recovery program we utilize for alcoholic drinkers and illicit drug abusers will also benefit those who are chemically dependent on OxyContin.
 Many recovering oxycodone-dependent individuals will be tempted to relapse, and may suffer from depression in their early abstinence.
 Our treatment team is highly trained in identifying developing complications during rehab & treatment and can effectively address those complications as they arise.